M3351AN/CRC32_MYFILE/README.md

 - CPU performance
 - luck

 At least we've proven that CRC32 isn't always reliable.
 A fixed point was found within 1467 seconds.
-This means that, theoretically, a modified file can get the same CRC32 hash as the original file in about 1467 seconds.

 1467 seconds, that's a long time, isn't it?
 But for someone with malicious intent, it's not a long time to complete in their lifetime, let alone just listening to six songs.